abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/filer.md

 `normalize_tildpath` behavior:

-- Expands leading `~` to `HOME`.
+- Expands a leading `~` to the value of `HOME`.
 - Applies `path.normalize`.
-- If parsed directory is outside `HOME`, prepends `HOME` and normalizes again.
+- If the resolved directory falls outside `HOME`, it prepends `HOME` and normalizes the result again.

 ### 4.3 Path safety predicate

 `checkSafePath` behavior:

-- Expands leading `~` to `HOME`.
+- Expands a leading `~` to the value of `HOME`.
-- Normalizes path.
+- Normalizes the path.
-- Parses normalized path and returns true when either:
-  - parsed directory starts with `HOME`, or
-  - original currentPath exactly equals `HOME`.
+- Returns `true` when either the resolved directory starts with `HOME`, or the original `currentPath` exactly equals `HOME`.

 ## 5. Data and I/O Behavior

 ### 5.1 Upload buffering

 - Multer is configured with in-memory storage.
-- Uploaded file content is fully resident in RAM before write.
+- Uploaded file content is fully buffered in RAM before being written to disk.

 ### 5.2 File streaming